 “If you take him to a Lowe’s, that’s how he reacts almost every single time we go,” Rippee said.
 “It’s a Disneyland for him.
 It never gets old for him.”

 When people at the Lowe’s location in Springfield, Missouri, near Jaxon’s hometown, learned about the boy’s fascination with the store, workers there made it a priority to give the boy a special day.

-The store made Jaxon an honorary associate on Nov.
-7, giving him a red vest and bucket full of Lowe’s merchandise, such as trucks, trains, clothes, kits, a football signed by members of the staff and a desk clip fan.
+The store made Jaxon an honorary associate in November 2020, giving him a red vest and bucket full of Lowe’s merchandise, such as trucks, trains, clothes, kits, a football signed by members of the staff and a desk clip fan.

 The vest is something in particular that Rippee said her son has to be around all the time.
 He wakes up each Saturday morning and puts it on, and takes it to school in his backpack each day.

 Rippee said Jaxon won’t go to school without the vest, and has to remind teachers each day to make sure it’s in his backpack on the return trip home.

 “He won’t get on the school bus without it,” Rippee said.
 “I tried to trick him one day, and it didn’t work.”

 Rippee said it was at an early age when Jaxon learned where bleach and laundry soap go, in the washer.
 Given his interest in those appliances and anything else that spins, Jaxon just might be one day building the machines he adores so much at Lowe’s.

 “I definitely think that’s going to be something in his future,” Rippee said.